adam-p/yesterday-i-learned/linux.md

 * "FYI it is pronounced ma-tay not mait. as in Yerba **Mate** which it is named after.
 It is from South America so it doesn't matter where you are from.
 You should pronounce it as it's native word." - [Matt Nelson](https://www.youtube.com/channel/UCJpf7lnaGv5Ya-O-g5wpBqQ)
 * "Who cares" - [CarMoves](https://www.youtube.com/user/CarMoves)
 * Solaris has a version of `killall` that does not take parameters.
 It kills all killable processes.
+* [The K in KDE stood for Kool.](https://tlhp.cf/kde-history/) They had to drop that name before version 2.

 ## Tmux